rynsantos/beautiful-jekyll/aboutme.md

 I created this blog to help me keep up with latest in the .NET world.
 Here I will document my journey as I learn ASP.NET Core, Blazor and the problems I encounter along the way.

-Learning is fun so lets go and write some code!
+Learning is fun so lets go write some code!